 Volumes are created in the data container and mounted by default.
 Again, this is exactly the same as the contents of 0x42 MBR partitions.

-What happens when a basic disk is converted to dynamic?
+Converting a basic disk to dynamic

 For a drive to be eligible for conversion to dynamic, all basic data partitions on the drive must be contiguous.
 If other unrecognized partitions separate basic data partitions, the disk can't be converted.
 This is one of the reasons that the MSR must be created before any basic data partitions.
 The first step in conversion is to separate a portion of the MSR to create the configuration database partition.
 All non-bootable basic partitions are then combined into a single data container partition.
 Boot partitions are retained as separate data container partitions.
 This is analogous to conversion of primary partitions.